Understanding the Density of Nylon Plastic

 - Shrinkage and Warping: Materials with higher crystallinity and density may exhibit less shrinkage, leading to more accurate parts with better dimensional stability.

-- Weight and Strength: Dense nylons offer greater strength and durability but also increase the final product’s weight.
+- Weight and Strength: Dense nylons offer greater strength and durability and increase the final product’s weight.
 Choosing a lower-density nylon can help reduce weight without sacrificing performance in specific applications.

 - Thermal Stability: High-density nylons tend to withstand higher temperatures, making them more suitable for applications exposed to heat, like electrical components or automotive parts.